What is bail?

 - police officers of the rank of sergeant or above, or who are in charge of a police station;

 - the sheriff.

 Bail and COVID-19

 In Victoria, the impact the COVID-19 pandemic has had on the wider criminal justice system has been significant.
-In the context of bail, The time and place at which a court or tribunal hears the parties argue their case and makes a decision. delays, more onerous custodial conditions, and the significant risk to health presented by COVID-19 form the basis of a significant number of bail applications and have been considered by courts at all levels.
+In the context of bail, hearing delays, more onerous custodial conditions, and the significant risk to health presented by COVID-19 form the basis of a significant number of bail applications and have been considered by courts at all levels.
 These cases have been incorporated in to the relevant sections of this chapter.